 Hybrid meetings can have a number of advantages when run effectively.
 For example, they:

 - Save on travel time, cost and carbon footprint for those that wouldn’t have already been present at the location of the meeting

 - Allow introverted colleagues to feel more confident in their own space, meaning they can focus on contributing to the meeting, rather than how they come across in-person

-- Can make things easier for attendees with accessibility needs, for whom traveling to office spaces can sometimes be challenging
+- Can make things easier for attendees with accessibility needs, for whom travelling to office spaces can sometimes be challenging

 - Enable participants that use specialist equipment in their role to be more effective if they have access to these tools during the meeting, by joining remotely